furmanlukasz/neuroscience-reports/state-distributions.md

 #### Violin Plots for Group Comparison

-In this section, we explore the distribution of microstate counts within the EEG sequences of healthy individuals using violin plots.
-The aim is to provide a visual representation that captures the distribution and density of each state's occurrences across all subjects in the healthy group.
+In this section, we explore the distribution of microstate counts within the EEG sequences of individuals using violin plots.
+The aim is to provide a visual representation that captures the distribution and density of each state's occurrences across all subjects in the both groups.
 This visualization helps in identifying the commonality and variability of state occurrences within the group.

 **Violin Plots for Group Comparison**: Group-wide distributions are explored using violin plots, showcasing the spread and density of state occurrences.